-1. It makes up for the labor shortage
+1. It makes up for the labour shortage.

 In 2006, there were over 11 million construction workers in the U.S. alone; construction was retaining talent, the housing market was booming, and developers and general contractors were content to stick to the status quo of traditional on-site building.

 However, the industry suffered when the recession hit in 2008, and it experienced a 13.7 percent decline in employment — its largest loss since WWII.
-It’s a loss the construction hasn’t fully recovered from even a decade later, and now, the industry is facing a new challenge: young people don’t want to work in construction, and it’s contributing to a labor shortage.
+It’s a loss the construction industry hasn’t fully recovered from.
+Now, more than a decade later, the industry is facing a new challenge: young people don’t want to work in construction, and it’s contributing to a labor shortage.

-Prefabrication can’t singlehandedly solve the labor shortage, but it can help create efficiencies that help projects end on time.
-In fact, the prefab process can cut even more time off projects: of developers and GCs who have adopted prefabrication, two-thirds have reported shortened project schedules, and 35 per cent of those were by four weeks or more.
+Prefabrication can’t single-handedly solve the labor shortage, but it can help create efficiencies that allow for projects to end on time.
+In fact, the prefab process can cut even more time off projects: of developers and GCs who have adopted prefabrication, two-thirds have reported shortened project schedules, and 35 percent of those were by four weeks or more.

-With less material handling on-site, worker productivity also increases: workers are able to focus on other tasks, and when components are delivered, they can be installed by smaller teams.
+With less material being handled on-site, worker productivity also increases: workers are able to focus on other tasks, and when components are delivered, they can be installed by smaller teams.

 Building information modelling — or ‘BIM’ — is a 3D modelling and information management software that allows users to to create virtual models of buildings; the models contain comprehensive building data, including specifications and virtual equivalents for a building’s parts.